INTRATE Function

 In terms of functionality, the RATE function comes closest to what INTRATE can do.
 The RATE is a financial function that calculates the interest rate for an underlying loan or an investment.

-The function can calculate the required rate on investable securities based on the amount invested, the holding period of the guard, and the periodic payments made over the investment’s lifetime.
+The function can calculate the required rate on investable securities based on the amount invested, the guard's holding period, and the periodic payments made over the investment’s lifetime.

-For example, if the zero coupon bond price is equal to $97 and the holding time is one year at $100, then the annualized rate on the bond is equal to 3.05%.
+For example, if the zero coupon bond price is $97 and the holding time is one year at $100, then the annualized rate on the bond is 3.05%.

 The function's availability means you don’t have to visit financial news websites such as CNBC now and then to check the rates on the bonds if other relevant information is already available.